-North Yorkshire offer School offer Additional adult support support within lessons may help your child to make better progress.
+North Yorkshire offer School offer Additional adult sup- port There may be occasions when the school feels that some additional support within lessons may help your child to make better progress.
 This is by no means always the case.
-However, if some additional small group or one to one support within lessons is planned, the school will explain how this will work, what the aims of this support will be and At Childhaven all staff are skilled and experienced in supporting both individuals and groups of children.
+However, if some additional small group or one to one support within lessons is planned, the school will explain how this will work, what the aims of this support will be and how and when the impact of this support will be reviewed.
+Most im- portantly, this support should be aiming to make your child more inde- pendent in lessons.
+At Childhaven all staff are skilled and experienced in supporting both individuals and groups of children.
 Although, from time to time, children may need a higher level of individual support, our aim is always to help children to be more independent within the Nursery environment.
+We regularly review levels of support on offer to children, as their needs change rapidly We can therefore keep our support flexible to meet the needs of the child.
 Staff receive training in different areas of SEND as required.
 Expected progress All pupils with SEND should make at least expected progress, in line with their peers.
-Your school will be able to explain how it will be monitoring your child's progress to ensure that it is at least in line with expectations.
+Your school will be able to explain how it will be mon- itoring your child's progress to ensure that it is at least in line with expectations.
 This will usually include progress made with personal targets, and overall progress with National Curriculum levels.
-Whilst every child's progress is closely monitored and measured against the expected stages of development for their age group as stated in the EYFS.
+Every child's progress is closely monitored and measured against the expected stages of development for their age group as stated in the EYFS.
 In order to ensure all children develop appropriately we monitor progress regularly and report to parents regularly.
 Whilst recognising that each child is an individual and patterns of progress are often varied, sometimes more individual additional support may be needed.
-Staff would discuss your child's needs with you at the earliest opportunity, contact any advisory or support services as appropriate and continue to review their progress regularly with you Support from other agencies The Local Authority offers a range of specialist support and outreach services, including educational psychologists and local enhanced mainstream schools, to help schools to deliver appropriate support and interventions.
+When children have an ILP (individualised learning plan), small achievable steps are identified and discussed with you regularly.
+These targets are set by nursery and sometimes other professionals such as speech and language therapists.
+Occupational therapists and physiother- Support from other agencies The Local Authority offers a range of specialist support and outreach services, including educational psychologists and local enhanced main- stream schools, to help schools to deliver appropriate support and interventions.
 Other specialists such as speech and language therapists can also support schools in this.
-If the school feels that the involvement of another agency will help the m to meet your child's needs you will be informed and asked to give your consent.
-Sometimes it may be helpful for school to request some additional support from an outside agency (Early years advisory teacher, speech and language therapist, occupational therapist etc) School would only contact an outside agency after consultation and consent from parents.
+If the school feels that the involve- ment of another agency will help the m to meet your child's needs you will be informed and asked to give your consent.
+Sometimes it may be helpful for school to request some additional support from an out- side agency (Early years advisory teacher, speech and language therapist, occupational therapist etc) School would only contact an outside agency after consultation and con- sent from parents.